ToDesktop/keyvault-gatekeeper/README.md

 <h1 align="center">Keyvault Gatekeeper</h1>

+Retreives code signing and notarization credentials from Azure Key Vault and delegates the signing and notarization process to a local server.

 ## How it works

 The **priviliged process** can read certificate and secrets from Azure KeyVault based on the configuration passed in via the `start` command.